Back to Glossary

 Race Classifications

-Drifting is a motorsport driving technique where drivers intentionally make their car slide sideways through turns while maintaining complete control of the vehicle.
+Drifting is a motorsport driving technique where a driver intentionally makes the rear wheels lose grip and slide sideways through a corner while maintaining full control of the vehicle.